 For many years, there has been a steady development of solar-powered vehicles.
-These cars are designed to run entirely through energy harnessed from the sun.
-The concept is clear: If we can design a viable consumer car that runs only on solar power, we can potentially free ourselves from any form of fuel consumption.
+These cars are designed to run entirely on energy harnessed from the sun.
+The concept is clear: If we can design a viable consumer car that runs only on solar power, we can free ourselves from any form of fuel consumption.

-Although they remain largely conceptual, solar cars are gaining traction as a possible mainstream solution for the environmentally-conscientious consumer.
+Although they remain largely conceptual, solar cars are gaining traction as a possible mainstream solution for the environmentally conscientious consumer.
 They promise a way to save on volatile fuel costs, eliminate harmful emissions, and provide a simple and universal process for charging a vehicle.

 While this sounds like a dream come true for many consumers, questions remain.
 Among them is possibly the most important: Are solar-powered vehicles possible?
 Let’s look at some of the advantages of solar power — as well as the obstacles that must be overcome.

-The advantage here is evident: A solar-powered vehicle, if feasible, would not rely on fuel to power its engine, which means it would not burn gasoline and emit dangerous chemicals into the air.
+Clean Energy: The advantage here is evident: A solar-powered vehicle, if feasible, would not rely on fuel to power its engine, which means it would not burn gasoline and emit dangerous chemicals into the air.
 We can see similar benefits already with fully electric vehicles such as the Nissan Leaf, especially when they are being charged from renewable sources like solar or wind.
 A fully solar-powered vehicle promises a quiet, clean ride.

-How would you like to access energy without ever having to fill up the tank or stop at a charging station?
+Off-Grid Charging: How would you like to access energy without ever having to fill up the tank or stop at a charging station?
 A solar-powered vehicle could harness the sun’s energy with a series of solar panels.
 These convert the energy and power your car’s engine, allowing it to run.
 A car can be “charged” by leaving it in sunlight.

-Harnessing energy from the sun is unique because it is always available.
+Independence: Harnessing energy from the sun is unique because it is always available.
 There will no longer be a need to search for the closest gas station or carry a spare fuel container in your trunk.

-Another important obstacle is the practicality of a solar car.
+Practicality: Another important obstacle is the practicality of a solar car.
 Currently, most solar-powered vehicles are designed as proof-of-concept or competition cars.
 They are made to test the limitations of solar power, not to be used as an everyday commuter.
 Designs are typically sleek and aerodynamic, extremely lightweight, and covered with solar panels.
 They can fit only one driver.

-Because most solar vehicles are one-of-a-kind competition models, they are unavailable to consumers and quite expensive.
+Cost: Because most solar vehicles are one-of-a-kind competition models, they are unavailable to consumers and quite expensive.
 Some estimates price solar cars at $80,000 (although this will certainly be reduced by tax incentives and rebates).
 The steep price tag and limited capabilities of the car make it a novelty, not a practical option.